Difference Between DLL and PLL

 What is PLL?

 PLL is short-termed for a phase-locked loop.
 It is a control system used in integrated circuits.
-It generates an output signal and the phase of this output signal is related to the phase of the input signal.
+It generates an output signal, and the phase of this output signal is related to the input signal’s phase.

 The main component in the PLL is a voltage-controlled oscillator (VCO).
 It consists of a phase detector in a feedback loop as well.
 PLL uses a variable frequency block.